dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 An extension `E` is *applicable* to a simple or composite member invocation with corresponding member *basename* *m* and target expression `e`, where `e` has static type *S*, if

 - The invocation is an *instance* member invocation.
-That is the case if the expression `e` does not denote a prefix or a class, mixin or extension declaration *(then the member invocation would be a static invocation)*, and it is not an explicit extension application.
+That is the case if the expression `e` does not denote a prefix or a class, mixin or extension declaration *(because then the member invocation would be a static invocation)*, and it is not an explicit extension application.
 An instance member invocation on `e` will always begin by evaluating `e` to an object, and then continue by performing an instance member invocation on that object.
 - The type *S* does not have a member with the basename *m*.
 For this, the type `dynamic`is considered as having all member names, and an expression of type `Never` or `void` cannot occur as the target of a member invocation, so none of these can ever have applicable extensions.
 Function types and the type `Function` are considered as having a `call` member. *This ensure that if there is an applicable extension, the existing invocation would otherwise be a compile-time error*.
 Members of `Object` exists on all types, so they can never be the target of implicit member invocations _(they can also not be declared as extension members)_.
 - The extension application `E(x)` would be valid (not a compile-time error) where `x` is a fresh variable with static type *S* (to avoid type inference for any type parameters of `E` from affecting the already determined static type of `e`) in a scope where `E` denotes the extension.
 - and `E` declares an instance member with the basename *m*.